 Jules Addison embarked on his musical journey at Cranleigh School, where he pursued music studies up to A Level.
 Under the guidance of renowned jazz pianist David Rees-Williams, Jules honed his skills on the organ and piano.
 At Cranleigh, he immersed himself in various musical pursuits, including the Chapel Choir, The Barbershop Octet, the School orchestra, a Glenn Miller style ‘Big Band,’ and the school Chamber Orchestra.
 Jules also served as the organist for daily chapel services.

-Jules went on to study music at Royal Holloway, University of London where he continued his organ studies with Jeremy Filsell.
-Jules often played the organ for chapel services as well as singing in both the Chapel Choir and Scola Cantorum.
+Following his time at Cranleigh, Jules pursued music at Royal Holloway, University of London, where he continued his organ training with Jeremy Filsell.
+He actively participated in chapel services, lending his organ-playing talents and lending his voice to both the Chapel Choir and Scola Cantorum.

 After graduating in 1996, Jules embarked on a career in London’s fashion industry, initially working as a Marketing and Promotions Manager.
 Later, he moved to Northampton, where he established his first business in the Audio Visual field.
 It was during this time that Jules crossed paths with Robert Durant, and together they ventured into the realm of Location Recordings and Film Sound, while also pursuing their studies in Law at De Montfort University.

 This fruitful partnership lasted approximately 15 years, during which Jules and Robert were involved in diverse projects, including recording choirs, brass bands, solo instrumentalists, and even delving briefly into the world of Film and Location Sound.